Gherardini family

 The family took part in Florence's political life between 1100 and 1300.
-In 1300, they were exiled from the city when Florence began its transformation into a Signoria, later ruled by the Medicis.
+In 1300, they were exiled from the city when Florence began its transformation into a Signoria, later ruled by the Medici family.
 In his Divine Comedy, Dante Alighieri, who was exiled with the Gherardinis, placed the family in Paradise's V Sphere.
 Following its exile from Tuscany, the family joined the Great Council of Venice (Venice's Chamber of Peers), becoming Patricians of that city, and members of the Venetian nobility.
 Until 1800, they kept some fiefs between Tuscany and Emilia Romagna.

 The oldest knightly tomb in Tuscany (in the Church of Sant'Appiano, near Barberino Val d'Elsa) belongs to this family.
-Historically influential in Florence, the Gherardinis were also featured in Florentine Histories, a book written by Niccolò Machiavelli at the request of the Medicis.
+Historically influential in Florence, the Gherardinis were also featured in Florentine Histories, a book written by Niccolò Machiavelli at the request of his Medici patron.
 In modern times, their name is affiliated with the Mona Lisa of Leonardo da Vinci, as the painting depicts the portrait of Lisa Gherardini.
 Arms of this family is a quarterly Barry of six vair and gules and imperial eagles.
 Today's best known descendant lives in New York City and is an artist, Chiara Ajkun.

 The Gherardinis also married into other Renaissance families across the centuries such as the Medicis, Strozzis, Bardis, Albizzis, Altovitis, Frescobaldis, Albertis, Balestrieris, and Ricasolis.